fbpx

 The rain radar tiles are displayed exactly over the visible area on the map.

-Thermal maps show the probability to find a thermal uplift at a certain geographical location using a paraglider.
+Thermal overlay (or also called thermal map) shows the probability to find a thermal uplift at a certain geographical location using a paraglider.
 The thermal maps are solely based on real flights and void of any model data.
 Data come from thermal.kk7.ch.

 “Display basic thermal overlay” provides information about possible thermal uplifts without any filtering (day of the year and the time of the day).